bueckerlars/obsidian-note-mover-shortcut/README.md

 - **Batch Move Notes**: Efficiently transfer all notes from a designated "Inbox" folder to appropriate target folders based on tags.

 ## Installation
-### Community Plugins:
-1. Access Obsidian's settings.
+### BETA (using BRAT)
+1. Install [BRAT](https://github.com/TfTHacker/obsidian42-brat) in your Vault.
-2. Navigate to "Community Plugins".
+2. Navigate to the BRAT-Plungin settings
-3. Enable "Safe mode" and install the plugin using "Browse".
-### Manual Installation:
-1. Download the plugin as a ZIP file.
-2. Unzip the ZIP file into your Obsidian vault under .obsidian/plugins/note-mover-shortcut.
-3. Restart Obsidian.
+3. Press `Add Beta plugin` and paste the repo link in the Popup.

 ## Configuration
 ### Settings: